 Dr Joan Costa-Font works at the London School of Economics (LSE) as an Associate Professor (‘Reader’) in Political Economy and a CESifo network research fellow.
 He has been Harkness – Commonwealth Fellow at Harvard University and visiting fellow at UCL Economics Department, Boston College (CRR) and Oxford University (IA).
 He has served as co-editor of the journal Applied Economic Perspectives and Policy (2011-14) and as a member of the research funding committee the National Institute for Health Research (NIHR).
 He has advised the World Bank, the World Health Organisation, the Inter-American Development Bank and the European Commission.

-His teaching and research cover questions broadly related to the financing of health and long-term care and the social and institutional determinants of health and other behaviours (e.g., identity, inequality aversion, risk perceptions, culture, federalism, political agency, institutional origins of health inequality).
+His teaching and research cover questions broadly related to the financing of health and long-term care and the social and institutional determinants of health and other behaviors (e.g., identity, inequality aversion, federalism and the institutional origins of health inequality).